wyartlab/Antinucci_Dumitrescu_et_al_2020/README.md

 Fig 9: Inhibitory_Opsin_Current_Clamp, Inhibitory_Opsin_CC_Short_AP_Inhibit, Inhibitory_Opsin_CC_Long_AP_Inhibit

 Data organisation:
-All the scripts except Gapfree_AP_stim are dependant on the functions: exponentialGitGetTau & exponentialGitGetTauInhibitory (details within scripts) and the 2 excel files Rig_1_LED_power & Rig_2_LED_power.
+All the scripts except Gapfree_AP_stim are dependant on the functions: exponentialFitGetTau & exponentialFitGetTauInhibitory (details within scripts) and the 2 excel files Rig_1_LED_power & Rig_2_LED_power.
 For this reason these 4 files need to be in same location as the python analysis scripts.
 The Sample_data folder contains several .abf files that can be used to test every script.
 The details of each .abf file and which script it can be used with are in the Sample_data_info excel sheet.
 The Analysis_output folder contains the outputs organised per script type.
 For the analysis to run correctly, this folder also needs to be present in the same location as the .py files